Visualize a multispectral satellite image

 Symbology pane with to B11, B8, and B2

-This band combination is one of the most versatile and is excellent to distinguish many different land cover types clearly: vegetation in bright green, water in dark blue, built-up in pink tones, and bare earth in light orange.
+This band combination is one of the most versatile and is excellent for distinguishing many different land cover types clearly: vegetation appears in bright green, water in dark blue, built-up in pink tones, and bare earth in light orange.

 Imagery displayed with the Agriculture band combination.